Destruction (2016)

-Destruction is a professional wrestling event promoted by New Japan Pro-Wrestling (NJPW) annually since 2007.
-In 2016, NJPW produced three events under the Destruction name; Destruction in Tokyo on September 17, Destruction in Hiroshima on September 22, and Destruction in Kobe on September 25.
+Destruction (2016) was a series of three professional wrestling events promoted by New Japan Pro-Wrestling (NJPW) in 2016; Destruction in Tokyo on September 17, Destruction in Hiroshima on September 22, and Destruction in Kobe on September 25.

 The events featured nine matches each, six of which were contested for championships.
-These were events twelve to fourteen under the Destruction name.
-All three events aired live worldwide on NJPW World with the Kobe event also airing on pay-per-view (PPV) in Japan.
+Collectively, these were the twelve to fourteenth events under the Destruction name.
+All three events aired live worldwide on NJPW World, with the Kobe event also airing on pay-per-view (PPV) in Japan.

 Production

 Background

-2016 was the first year in which NJPW holds three events under the Destruction name.
-From 2007 to 2013, NJPW held one Destruction event per year, expanding to two shows in 2014 and 2015.
+From 2007 to 2013, NJPW held one "Destruction" event per year, later expanding to two shows in 2014 and 2015.
+2016 was the first year in which the promotion would hold three events under the "Destruction" name.

 Storylines

 The Destruction shows featured nine professional wrestling matches, each of which involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 Destruction in Tokyo was main evented by Kushida defending the IWGP Junior Heavyweight Championship against Bushi.
 The two previously faced off for the title on February 14 at The New Beginning in Niigata, where Kushida retained the title.
 Afterwards, Bushi began eyeing a rematch opportunity with Kushida, which eventually came during the 2016 Best of the Super Juniors tournament, where Bushi defeated Kushida in their final round-robin match on June 6, eliminating the reigning IWGP Junior Heavyweight Championship from the finals of the tournament.
 Following the match, Bushi made a challenge for a title match, which was made official on August 22, the day after Kushida had won the 2016 Super J-Cup.
 In the buildup to the title match, NJPW noted the similarities between the two wrestlers with both being 33-years old and having come to NJPW from other organizations (Kushida from Smash and Bushi from All Japan Pro Wrestling).
 Despite having already been granted the title shot by NJPW, Bushi suggested he would boycott the match unless he was nominated as the challenger by Kushida himself.
 After being pinned by Bushi in a six-man tag team match on September 12, Kushida officially appointed Bushi as his next challenger.
 Destruction in Tokyo would also feature another title match, where Katsuyori Shibata defended the NEVER Openweight Championship against Bobby Fish.
 This match was made as a result of events that took place at a Ring of Honor (ROH) event in Las Vegas, Nevada on August 20, where Fish successfully defended the ROH World Television Championship against Shibata.
 Fish would be the first junior heavyweight wrestler to challenge for the NEVER Openweight Championship since April 2014.
 In the week leading to the title match, Shibata was sidelined with a cervical spine injury, forcing him to miss NJPW's September 14 and 15 events.
 However, it was announced that the title match would go on as scheduled.